 Students who attend Lake Tech shall dress in a manner appropriate for the job in which they are receiving training, including any special protective gear and professional uniforms.
-All clothing must be neither distracting nor offensive and be clean, neat, modest, in good repair and appropriately sized.
+All clothing, make-up, and jewelry must be neither distracting nor offensive and be clean, neat, modest, in good repair and appropriately sized.
 Please refer to the Master Plans of Instruction for individual program dress code policies.